 Mac Bohonnon Websites

-Mac Bohonnon was skiing before he turned two years old, so it’s safe to say he is right at home on skis.
+Skiing before he turned two years old, Mac Bohonnon is right at home on the snow.
 After getting his start at Stratton Mountain, he further built on his skill set in Dmitriy Kavunov’s Elite Aerial Development Program (EADP).

 OFF THE SNOW